mhraju069/tryrolljs/packages/auth-sdk/README.md

 `config` is an object that includes various configuration options, such as your OAuth credentials.

-`storage` is a storage engine that will be used by the SDK to store tokens.
-You can either provide your own implementation of the `Storage` interface or use the built-in `makeInMemoryStorage` function to create a simple in-memory storage. **(in-memory storage by default)**
+`store` is a store engine that will be used by the SDK to store tokens.
+You can either provide your own implementation of the `Store` interface or use the built-in `InMemoryStore` function to create a simple in-memory storage **(in-memory storage by default)**.
+In addition to that, there is a `KeyValueStoreAdapter` class that can be used to transform key-value store to `Store` (`new KeyValueStoreAdapter(window.localStorage)`).

 `interaction` is an object that handles the interaction with the OAuth server.
 You can either provide your own implementation of the `TokenInteraction` interface or use one of the built-in interaction types. **(`CodeTokenInteraction` by default)**